ActianCorp/integration-platform-docs/docs/integration-manager/templates/editing-template-details.md

 * [Managing Template Configurations](./managing-template-configurations)

 ## Template Properties

-**<font color="red">TO DO: Compare with Configuration Properties table to see what we can reuse.
-Also, should we change "template owner name" to just "owner name" so we can reuse the Owner row between Templates and Configurations, or create a variable for that one word?
-Same for Change Log row.</font>**

 | Properties | Editable | Description |
 | --- | --- | --- |